kni-labs/kni-scss/readme.md

 ### Develop

-To spin up the sass dev environment for this project, run `npm run sass-dev`.
-This will compile and watch `./test/test.scss` for changes.
+To spin up the sass dev environment for this project, run `npm run gulp`.
+This will compile and watch `./test/test.scss` and watch the `./scss` directory for sass changes.

 ### Code Formatting